atlassian/github-for-jira/docs/builds.md

 would mean that we could only extract any issue keys from that single message.
 Although there may be numerous Jira issues involved, in this scenario, you would only see builds data for any issue keys from the latest commit message.

 When you list branches under `pull_request` you'll need to be very specific about the branches you want our app to target.
-If any branch is created that isn't listed here, the app won't be able to compare your commits and send the most accurrate data to Jira.
+If any branch is created that isn't listed here, the app won't be able to compare your commits and send the most accurate data to Jira.